khalid-alsheeb/explainable-road-navigation/README.md

-# Explainable navigation apps.
-Why not this path/waypoint.
+# Towards Explainable Road Navigation Systems
-- Authors: Khalid Alsheeb and Dr. Martim Brandão
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Authors: Khalid Alsheeb and Dr. Martim Brandão

-- Year: 2022
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Year: 2023

-## What is this project.
+## About the project:

+### Paper abstract:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Road navigation systems are important systems for pedestrians, drivers, and autonomous vehicles.
+Routes provided by such systems can be unintuitive, and may not contribute to an improvement of users' mental models of maps and traffic.
+Automatically-generated explanations have the potential to solve these problems.
+Towards this goal, in this paper we propose algorithms for the generation of explanations for routes, based on properties of the road networks and traffic.
+We use a combination of inverse optimization and diverse shortest path algorithms to provide optimal explanations to questions of the type "why is path A fastest, rather than path B (which the user provides)?", and "why does the fastest path not go through waypoint W (which the user provides)?".
+We demonstrate the algorithms on real map and traffic data, and conduct an evaluation of the properties of the algorithms.

+### Description:
-- This is project is aimed to give explanations for users of navigation apps.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is aimed to give explanations for users of navigation apps.
 It tells the user why did the navigation algorithm not go through a specific path, or a specific waypoint, in its shortest path from source to target nodes.

-## Structure
+### Structure:
-- The project is a website which is split into: front-end & back-end.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project is a website which is split into: front-end & back-end.

-- The backend side is where the main algorithms are run.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The backend side is where the main algorithms are run.

-- The algorithm directory has all the algorithms used for this project.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The algorithm directory has all the algorithms used for this project.

-## Starting the project
+## Starting the project:
-- You need two terminal: one for the frontend and another for the backend.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You need two terminals: one for the frontend and another for the backend.

-### Frontend
+### Frontend:
 - For the Frontend, you would need npm.
 If you hvae it, in the frontend directory, run:
     ```
     $ npm install